MethodsAndPractices/vsteam/.docs/Add-VSTeamPickList.md

 Offices String False     New York, London, Paris, Munich
 ```

-Creates a Picklist to suggest locations.
+Creates a PickList to suggest locations.
 Note the items only need to be enclosed in quotes where they contain spaces or punctuation.
 In this case the type has been left as string, and list is not suggestions but the only allowed choices.

 ## PARAMETERS

 <!-- #include "./params/forcegroup.md" -->

 ### -IsSuggested
-By default the selection for a control using a PickList must be a value from the list.
-If IsSuggested is set then other values may be entered.
+By default, the selection for a control using a PickList must be a value from the list.
+If IsSuggested is set, then other values may be entered.

 ```yaml
 Type: SwitchParameter